-With her new sping collection entitled Heroes, Maria Black wishes to celebrate and cherish the heritage she shares with us and all the middle class heroes she was surrounded by back then and still have in her life today.
+With her collection entitled Heroes, Maria Black wishes to celebrate and cherish the heritage she shares with us and all the middle class heroes she was surrounded by back then and still have in her life today.
 Growing up in an urban environment with concrete playgrounds and high rise buildings, the most glamorous thing she could think of was her grandmother’s 1950s dresses and her jewelry box.

 “I understood that we did not have as much as some, but still more than others.
 It is the look and feel of that childhood I have tried to capture in the Heroes collection,” Maria Black says.
 Her origin, heritage and childhood memories have made her aware of the strength of empowerment and diversity - fundamental keywords which characterize her overall jewelry philosophy.
 Her personal heroes does not live by the rules and they are not afraid of standing out in mass groups.
 “My heroes today are friends and family who rest in being themselves and have the confidence to follow their gut.
 They don’t wear capes, but they inspire me and through them I have hopes for a bright future.”

 Our personal everyday heroes define us, just as our first true love does.
 Remember the magical spark, fluttering butterflies, blushing cheeks and the fleeting gazes through a room?
 There is nothing more powerful, overwhelming and all-consuming than young love with all its flawless features.
 The world as you know it can stop, because, for now, you are the only two people in it – you notice it spinning around, days are passing by, winter is gone and the endless summer suddenly seems even brighter.